USTFCCCA Coaches Hall of Fame Class of 2019 Announced

 On the domestic and international level, Geiger has made the rounds.
 He coached at the 1987 Olympic Festival when it was held in Raleigh and later that year, was named coach of the U.S. National Team for the World Cross Country Championships in Auckland, New Zealand.
 He has been a featured speaker at the U.S. Olympic Training Center and was a member of the U.S. Olympic Development Committee for distance running.

-When legendary coach Bobby Lang stepped onto Florida A&M’s campus in 1953, he probably didn’t think that would be the place where he’d spend the next 46 years of his life.
+When legendary coach Bobby Lang stepped onto Florida A&M’s campus in 1953, he probably didn’t think that would be the place where he’d spend more than three decades of his life.

-But, that is exactly what happened, as the then student-athlete would earn his degree from the university while playing on a football and track scholarship, then working for a year at the FAMU Demonstration School in 1958 following graduation, before being offered a full-time position as a health and physical education professor.
+But, that is exactly what happened, as the then student-athlete would earn his degree from the university while on a football and track & field scholarship and then return to the institution after a successful nine-year stint as a prep school teacher and coach.

-It didn’t take Lang much longer to teach the Rattlers how to strike on the cross country course, as well as on the track and in the field.
+It didn’t take Lang much longer to teach Florida A&M how to strike on the cross country course, as well as on the track and in the field.

 From 1966 to 1999, when he eventually retired following an illustrious career, Lang’s teams combined to win 38 conference championships between the Southern Intercollegiate Athletic Conference (SIAC) and the Mid-Eastern Athletic Conference (MEAC).